By John Salak –

 Researchers from the University of Bonn recently underscored the negative impact of global soy production and trade, noting that in some areas related CO2 emissions are more than 200 times higher than in other areas.

-Bonn’s study noted the regional factors contribute to the amount of gases released, making it possible to lessen the impact on the climate by building supply chains that take these local factors into consideration.
+Bonn’s study noted that regional factors contribute to the number of gases released, making it possible to lessen the impact on the climate by building supply chains that take these local factors into consideration.

 The University of Copenhagen’s Department of Food Science also added a new twist to the soy production-consumption conundrum.
 Its research notes that at least in Demark there is a growing desire to either supplement or completely replace animal-based proteins with plant-based alternatives.
 Much of this shift is being spurred on by climate considerations, according to the university.

 These apparently competing Danish desires put soy in an awkward position and may increasingly lead Danes to embrace the fava bean.
 The university’s research maintains that fava beans may actually hold great promise of being a rich plant protein source that is environmentally friendly.